-- receiving 3GPP system configuration information (e.g. V2X USD, PC5 parameters) from the VAE server;
+- receiving 3GPP system configuration information (e.g. V2X USD, PC5 parameters) from the VAE server; and

-Editor's note: The functionalities of the VAE client is based on the procedures and is FFS.
+- supporting dynamic group management.

 The VAE client supports interactions with the V2X application specific client(s).

 6.3.5 VAE server

 The VAE server acts as a GCS AS as described in 3GPP TS 23.468 [7] or acts as a content provider as described in 3GPP TS 26.346 [10].